wuhanstudio/k3s-proxmox-cluster/2-k3sup-cluster/README.md

 # Make sure you can ssh into each machine without password

 # k3s master
+# You may consider increasing the memory of the master node to be 2GB
 $ k3sup install --ip 192.168.1.130 --user ubuntu

 # k3s worker1